23nd ANNUAL BAYS PRESIDENTS' CUP – SPRING 2024

 - The tournament has a single-elimination format.

-- All games are played to a result, including overtime and kicks from the penalty spot if needed.
+- All games are played to a result, including overtime and a penalty shoot out if needed.
 See rules below.

 - The home team (designated by BAYS) must provide a choice of three dates/times within the playing window to the away team, secure a field, and arrange for a certified referee through its town assignor.
 The town assignor will adjust the time and date of the PC match from the default to match the time and date agreed upon by the coaches.
 Any issues requiring assistance should be sent by email to [email protected].
 The final championship match is at a central site with BAYS supplied referees.